AltheriaOrg/VERTIgO-docs/docs/eesp-editor/EESPEditorOverview/Inspector.md

 #### h.
 Timer:

-Create a timer that will automatically validate a condition when it ends.
+Create a timer that will automatically validate a Task when it ends.

 ![HUB](/img/56Timer.PNG)

-The timer launches when the step is launched.
+The timer launches when the node is launched.

  ![HUB](/img/57Timer.PNG)